-Anderson Dam Seismic Retrofit Project FAQ – Jan.
-2022
+Anderson Dam Seismic Retrofit Project FAQ – Sept.
+2024

 Q: What is Anderson Dam and Reservoir?

-A: Anderson Dam creates Santa Clara County’s largest surface water reservoir—Anderson Reservoir—that stores local rainfall-runoff and imported water from the Central Valley Project.
+A: Anderson Dam creates Santa Clara County’s largest surface water reservoir—Anderson Reservoir—that stores local rainfall runoff and imported water from the Central Valley Project.
 With a capacity of nearly 90,000 acre-feet, enough water to supply almost a million people for a year, the reservoir is a critical part of the region’s water supply system.
 The reservoir provides water to drinking water treatment plants and for groundwater recharge.
 Anderson Dam, located in Morgan Hill, was built in 1950 to the seismic and dam safety standards of the day.
 Studies have shown a large earthquake could damage the dam, causing an uncontrolled release of water that could inundate cities and rural areas from San Francisco Bay south to Monterey Bay, including much of Silicon Valley.

 Q: What is the Anderson Dam Seismic Retrofit Project?

+A: The Anderson Dam Seismic Retrofit Project (ADSRP) looks to rebuild the dam in compliance with today’s seismic safety standards and regulations.
+The project will increase the dam’s outlet capacities to allow a rapid, controlled reduction of the reservoir levels in an emergency.
+The spillway capacity will be increased to safely carry water from severe flood events.
 Valley Water initiated the project in 2012 following a seismic stability evaluation.
 Then in 2016, additional studies revealed previously unidentified fault lines, extending the length of time to complete the work.
 In February 2020, the Federal Energy Regulatory Commission (FERC) directed Valley Water to immediately reduce water levels in Anderson Reservoir with the goal to speed up work to replace the dam.
 Anderson Reservoir is currently limited to 3% capacity.

 Q: How long will construction take?